polterguy/phosphorusfive/core/p5.webapp/system42/apps/CMS/README.md

 All files inside of this folder, are automatically evaluated during startup of your server, and typically creates Active Events, and does other types of initialization the system is dependent upon to function accurately.

-The most important file in this folder is the "p5.web.load-ui.hl".
-This file creates an Active Event, which is raised by the P5 core, and expected to serve documents according to URLs.
+The most important file in this folder is the _"p5.web.load-ui.hl"_.
+This file creates an Active Event, which is raised by the
+Phosphorus Five core or kernel, and is expected to serve documents according to URLs.
 It is given a single argument *[_url]*, which is the relative URL to the page requested by the client.

-If you wish to create your own system, entirely deleting System42, you need to make sure you have the *[p5.web.load-ui]* event yourself, somehow.
+If you wish to create your own system, entirely deleting System42, you need to make sure you handle the *[p5.web.load-ui]* event yourself, somehow.